royal-dsouza/XPert_virtual_assistant/README.md

 ## Key Features

 -   **Natural Language Chat Interface:** Users can interact with the agent using natural language, making it easy to ask questions and get quick answers.
--   **GenAI-Powered Information Retrieval:** Employs advanced GenAI models (Gemini 1.5 Flash, Gemini 1.5 Pro, Gemini 2.0 Flash) to understand queries and retrieve relevant information from Google BigQuery.
+-   **GenAI-Powered Information Retrieval:** Employs advanced GenAI models (Gemini 2.0 Flash) to understand queries and retrieve relevant information from Google BigQuery.
 -   **SQL Query Generation:** Automatically translates natural language questions into SQL queries, executes them against BigQuery, and presents the results in an easy-to-understand format.
 -   **Integration with Google Cloud:** Hosted on Google Cloud Run for scalability and reliability.
 -   **Real-time Data Access:** Connects to Google BigQuery to provide up-to-date information on collections, corrections, disputes, claims, and shipments.